mateuszkaron/WeatherApp/README.md

 ### Features
 - Temperature view
 - 5 days weather
-- Temperature in celcius and farenheit
+- Temperature in celcius and farenheit (click on temperature to change)
 - Weather description
 - Search your location